CRISES IN THE CAPITALIST SYSTEM

 Workers were paid low wages despite high levels of production.

-The gap between production and consumption widened, resulting in saturated markets and eventually economic decline.
+Income gap between production and consumption widened, resulting in saturated markets and eventually economic decline.

-4. Collapse of the U.S. Stock Market.
+4. Collapse of U.S. Stock Market.

 Many investors, fearing a collapse, rushed to withdraw money and sell their shares, driving down stock prices drastically.